SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 1. Set the Header properties as specified below:

     Action : `Create`, Name : `SAP_ApplicationID`, Source Type : `Property`, Source Value : `customerID`.
+> [!NOTE]
+> The header attribute `SAP_ApplicationID` is a special one.
+It serves as an application-level correlation identifier.
+We introduce this to ease out your monitoring tasks.
+We can filter on this identifier, helping you to efficiently grab the log entry that corresponds to your execution.
+>
 <br>![](../ex4/images/image-27.png)

 1. Click on the 'Exchange Property' tab and add a Property as follows.